What Is Vegetarianism?

 Transitioning to vegetarianism might seem scary, but remember, people have followed vegetarian diets for centuries.
 Leonardo da Vinci and Albert Einstein were also vegetarians!
 These days, being vegetarian is far easier: most restaurants offer vegan and vegetarian dishes and there is a huge selection of affordable meat alternatives.

 Here are some tips for starting your vegetarian regime:

 - Moderation: You don't have to go the whole hog (excuse the pun).
 If you're worried about going cold turkey (sorry!), try meatless Mondays or meat-free weeknights.
 You can become stricter later.

 - Try new foods: Focus on the new things you can eat, rather than on what you can't eat.
-You might find you love vegetable lasagne more than spaghetti bolognese!
+You might find you love vegetable lasagna more than spaghetti Bolognese!

-- Substitute ingredients: Try tofu or seitan as your main protein, swap lentils for mincemeat or Quorn for chicken breasts.
+- Substitute ingredients: Try tofu or seitan as your main protein, swap lentils for beef or Quorn for chicken breasts.

 - Plan ahead: Think about meal planning and make sure you eat a balanced diet.
 Ordering from a vegetarian meal delivery service will help you cook healthy vegetarian meals.

 What Are The Benefits Of Vegetarian Home Delivery Meals?

 Yes, it's easier to be a vegetarian today, than it was in Leonardo da Vinci's time.
 However, many vegetarians still struggle to make sure they are eating a balanced and varied diet.
 It's too easy to slip into a routine of cooking the same tofu dish every day, and french fries are technically vegetarian, but it is not advisable to live off them!